keu/docs/learn/astro-python-sdk.md

 )

 with dag:
-    # Extract a file with a header from S3 into a temporary Table, referenced by the
+    # Load a file with a header from S3 into a temporary Table, referenced by the
-    # variable `orders_data`
+    # variable `orders_data`.
+This simulated the `extract` step of the ETL pipeline.
     orders_data = aql.load_file(
         # Data file needs to have a header row.
 The input and output table can be replaced with any
         # valid file and connection ID.